i386x/pubdocs/Rust/README.md

 ##### Unit

 * *empty tuple*
+* zero-sized type
+  * has a size of 0 and an alignment of 1
 * both unit type and unit value are written as `()`
 * represent an empty value or an empty return type
 * empty value is returned implicitly by an expression